 Interface controller

-Here, computer data is interpreted through a circuit, and it instructs into a structure fitted for use by the hard drive.
-It also manages the transmission of information between the host and the buffer.
+Data is interpreted through a circuit, then structured for the hard drive, and manages data transmission between the host and buffer.

 Interleave

-It is the organization of sectors on a track.
-It is also an approach to enhance slow system performance in block storage devices like a hard disk by keeping information accessed, in a particular order, into sector blocks.
+The organization of sectors on a track is a method to enhance slow system performance in block storage devices like a hard disk, by keeping information accessed in a particular order, into sector blocks.

 Interrupt

-It is an alert sent by a subsystem to a CPU that points out whether a process has been finished or not.
-It cues the operating system to conclude the work on one process and to initiate work on another.
+An alert is sent from a subsystem to the CPU, informing it whether a process has been completed or not.
+This alert cues the operating system to finish work on one process and start work on another.

 I.S.A.